dominik-juze-haus/AVR-project/README.md

 This module enables the UART serial monitor functionality primarily used for debugging, developmnent and simulations.

+## Instructions and photos
+Plug-and-play.
+Device turns on and starts functioning.
 # Enclosure design
 We chose and enclosure design that would make the unit an all-in-one solution directly stabbed to the soil.
 The fan would connect to pins on the chasis and would be the only external part.
 The design is plug-and-play.